bradparker/bradparker.com/bradparker.com/usr/local/src/bradparker.com/site/content/posts/2026-02-09-sick-kids-and-travelling-through-grids.md

 \end{Bmatrix}
 $$

-Right, so many elements does this set have?
+Right, so how many elements does this set have?
 How many unique subsets of three unique elements are there?
 To find the answer I ended up stumbling into binomial coefficients, the below represents my back-tracking after I read a bit about them, to try and explain it to myself step by step.

 ## K-permutations